Served: 20 years

-Patrolman Ratliff arrived and company employees told him that the two were locked in the vehicle.
-By then, Lawrenceburg Mayor Louis E. Liddle, brother of Lawrenceburg Charles A. Liddle who died in the line of duty 20 years before, also responded to the scene.
-Patrolman Ratliff advised the Mayor, “The man is in that car over there.”
+Patrolman Ratliff responded and when he arrived, company employees told him that the two were locked in the vehicle.
+By then, Lawrenceburg Mayor Louis E. Liddle (brother of Lawrenceburg Charles A. Liddle who died in the line of duty twenty years before) also responded.
+Patrolman Ratliff advised the mayor, “The man is in that car over there.”
 The Mayor replied, “Jim, be careful.”

-Enquirer reporter Robert Johnson had heard the call on a police radio and was also on the scene.
+Cincinnati Enquirer reporter Robert Johnson heard the call on a police radio and was also on the scene.

 Patrolman Ratliff approached the car.
-At that time, Mr. Wilson was trying to convince Ratliff to not shoot passersby.
+At that time, Mr. Wilson was trying to convince Wildridge to not shoot passersby.
 The officer tapped on the window and Wildridge immediately opened fire.
 Patrolman Ratliff fell to the ground wounded with three bullets in his chest.
-He propped himself up on one elbow, and continued to fire.
-Wilson escaped from the car unharmed.
+He propped himself up on one elbow and returned fire.

-Mayor Liddle and Johnson ran to the nearby store to call the Police and an ambulance.
+Mayor Liddle and Johnson ran to the nearby store to call for more police response and an ambulance.
 Seeing the Mayor already with the phone, the reporter ran back to the scene.
-Wildridge was bleeding from his superficial head wound, but Patrolman Ratliff was lying on his back, revolver in hand, barely breathing.
+Wildridge was bleeding from a superficial head wound, but Patrolman Ratliff was lying on his back, revolver in hand, barely breathing.